Jimmytbane/resources-for-new-devs/software.md

 - Vim/Neovim and bash is pure bliss
 - Atom is good but I personally find it underwhelming and slow for its ammount of features
 - Emacs is not something I've ever dabbled in(maybe one day)
+- Intellij is also good, but your selection of supported languages is really poor, as they want more money from you for more language support, and it's not cheap.
+If you can use the Community Edition then by all means it will be a great experience(unless you     require a premium feature)

 My conclusion: